The Best Flaky All Butter Pie Crust is made with a simple easy recipe that yields fabulous results time and time again!

 How to store

-Covered tightly pastry dough can be stored refrigerator for up to 7 days.
-Or frozen for up to 3 months.
+Or tightly wrapped pie crust can be frozen for up to 3 months.

 - 2 ½ cups all purpose flour